 Have you ever thought about getting into this programming thing?
 Heard a few things about code camp and now want to join the wagon?
 Obviously if you want to work with code, you need to have a computer.
 Not just any computer of course, but the best money can buy.
 Note that every programmer use their own suitable tools, so all I can help you with is share my own arsenal.

 But if you are like me, you can break 3 piggy banks, sell your bone marrow and still be short a few hundreds.
-No the price is not meager, it is insanely expensive.
+No, the price is not meager, it is insanely expensive.
 But that's ok.
-Because in order to work as a programmer, you don't need that much.
+Because in order to work as a programmer, you don't need a flashy computer to do some work.
 It can help, but it is not necessary.

 I started my serious programming on a family computer sharing the valuable time with 4 siblings who needed it to play their games as much as I needed to work on it.
 My first years in college were also spent on a house computer shared with family.
 Only much later I got my very first laptop.
 It was a white PowerBook G4 with a defective screen that the owner was trying to get rid of it.
 He insisted on selling it for $60, but I haggled the price down to a cool $50.

 This 2004 machine was already 5 years at purchase time.

 This old Mac was already showing its age when I got it, so I upgraded the RAM from 512MB to 1GB and installed my applications on it.
 For web development all you need is a good text editor and a web server.
 BBEdit, MAMP, and PhotoShop was all I needed.